Emerging technologies, pressing issues dominate NCTC conference

 Pricing aside, there are emerging technologies that caught the attention of attendees during the “Charting Emerging Technologies” session.

-Enhanced TV Binary Interchange Format (EBIF), Digital Entertainment Content Ecosystem (DECE), video over wideband and cable IPTV, tru2way, and 3-D on VOD were part of the top-10 technology trends for 2010, according to panelist Leslie Ellis, an industry analyst.
+Enhanced TV Binary Interchange Format (EBIF), Digital Entertainment Content Ecosystem (DECE), video over wideband, cable IPTV, tru2way, and 3-D on VOD were part of the top-10 technology trends for 2010, according to panelist Leslie Ellis, an industry analyst.

 From the consumer electronics perspective, Deepak Joseph, director of technology and standards for the Consumer Electronics Association, added that connected TV and building Wi-Fi into TVs, as well as connecting and corralling, mobile TV, packaged media and fourth-screen technologies, will gather momentum in 2010.